 Baked goods may taste good, but they are loaded with sugar and saturated fat that can make triglyceride levels climb.
 Bake goods and pastries may also contain dangerous trans fats.
 These types of fats should be avoided in all amounts.
 Read nutrition labels before you indulge in baked goods.
 If you strive for weight loss, to reduce high cholesterol, and to modify other factors for cardiovascular disease, limit your consumption of baked goods.
 Eat high-fiber, whole grain foods instead of baked goods.
 Just be mindful to stay within the carbohydrate intake limit your doctor has established for you to reach your triglyceride goals.

 Fatty meats are not good for you if you are trying to get lower triglycerides.
 Saturated fat in meat increases bad LDL cholesterol and contributes to high levels of triglycerides and cholesterol.
 Switch to lean cuts of meat if you do indulge.
 Avoid processed meats including cold cuts, bacon, ham, and sausage as these contribute to an increased risk of diabetes, cardiovascular disease, and even cancer.
 Fatty fish is a better protein choice as it supplies healthy fats that boost heart health.
 Omega-3 fatty acids in salmon, trout, mackerel, herring, and tuna boost heart health and may help reduce your risk of a heart attack.
+However, avoid large game fish like swordfish, sailfish and king mackerel as they may contain mercury.

 Butter and margarine are high in unhealthy saturated fat and trans fats, which raise triglyceride and cholesterol levels.
 Use olive oil in place of these fats when you are cooking meat, sautéing vegetables, or whipping up a salad dressing.
 Olive oil is high in monounsaturated fats and it has some polyunsaturated fats, both of which are better for you than saturated fat.
 Other alternative oils that can be used for cooking to reach your triglyceride-lowering goals include canola, flaxseed, and walnut oils.
 Swapping high saturated fat butter and margarine for healthier oils is an easily lifestyle change that may help lower triglycerides and improve cholesterol levels.